ngslabex/senaite.referral/src/senaite/referral/tests/doctests/IDServer.rst

 The `lab_code` wildcard is also available for Samples that are created automatically as per inbound sample shipments reception.
 The value of the variable is the laboratory code of the referring laboratory.
-For thist to be possible, a new idserver-specific type id exists: `AnalysisRequestFromShipment`
+For this to be possible, a new idserver-specific type id exists: `AnalysisRequestFromShipment`

 Update the formatting configuration for this "virtual" type: